Agent Skills: Codex: High-Reasoning AI Assistant for Claude Code

 $CLAUDE_PLUGIN_ROOT/scripts/codex-tmux.sh attach "$WIN"

-# Rename topic; preserves claude6+rand2 suffix.
+# Rename an extra window's topic; preserves claude6+rand2 suffix.

 $CLAUDE_PLUGIN_ROOT/scripts/codex-tmux.sh rename "$WIN" "newtopic"